SaCut/Engineering_84/README.md

 - Answer: In the short term I see myself as working as a Junior DevOps Consultant at Sparta GLobal, but after that I plan on taking advantage of the experience I've accumulated in this role and progress my career up to Senior in DevOps, or maybe any related opportunities that require a similar skillset.

+### SQL Questions

+#### What is a JOIN?
+- Answer: A JOIN is an operation that can be performed during a query between two tables in a database, to retrieve data from a combination of the two.
+A JOIN requires an ON qualifier, that equates the element of a column from one table with another column from the other table.
+There are different kinds of JOIN, like for example LEFT and RIGHT JOIN, that create a subset containing all the elements from (respectively) the left or right table, filling empty cells from the other table with *NULL*, or INNER JOIN, that only returns rows in which the compared elements are present in both.

+#### What is primary key and foreign key and what are their functions?
+- Answers: In a relational database, tables have keys, that is to say entries in some columns, that have the function of linking the tables together.
+Primary keys have to respect certain parameters, like being each element of a primary key being unique, never *NULL*, and not change for the duration of the table.
+Primary keys can also be simple (made of just one column) or composite (made of more than one column).
+Foreign keys in contrast can be repeated, can be *NULL*, and can be changed.
+Keys are important in defining relations between tables, and can be used to handle one-to-one relations, one-to-many relations, or many-to-many, through the use of junction tables.

+#### Describe DML, DDL, DCL and TCL.
+* Answer: The operations possible in SQL can be divided in multiple categories:
+    * DML, or Data Manipulation Language, handles the content of tables and can be used to modify or delete rows.
+The statements associated with this level of control of a database are:
+        * SELECT, that allows to retrieve information from a table;
+        * INSERT, that allows to insert information inside a table;
+        * UPDATE, for changing the contents of a pre-existing element;
+        * DELETE, for deleting single elements or rows.
+    * DDL, or Data Definition Language, that allows to work on the structure of the database itself.
+The statements of DDL are:
+        * CREATE, which allows for the creation of tables;
+        * ALTER, which is used to add, delete or modify the columns of a table;
+        * DROP, which cancels a table.
+        * TRUNCATE, which empties a table of all its contents while leaving its structure intact.
+    * DCL, or Data Control Language, which is used to handle the user permissions in a database
+        * GRANT, to grant permissions to a user;
+        * REVOKE, to revoke permissions.
+    * TCL, or Transaction Control Language, that deals with manage the changes to a database.
+The statements are:
+        * COMMIT, to permanently save changes to the database;
+        * ROLLBACK, to change the state of the database to a previus savepoint;
+        * SAVEPOINT, to save the current state of the database.

+#### Describe Normalisation and its first three forms.
+* Answer: Database Normalisation is the process of structuring a relational database such that data integrity is maximised and redundancy is reduced.
+    * #TODO

+#### What is an Entity Relationship Diagram?
+- Answer: An Entity Relationship Diagram (ERP) is a graph that visualises the structure of the database in use.
+It lists the names of the tables, the columns in each table and their associated data type, the relationships between tables, and the primary and foreign keys.
+An ERP is essential for getting a bird's eye view of the database and make any change and query be written much more quickly and efficiently.